New Year… New You… New Kids Mattress

 Research has shown that a whopping 50% of all adults make New Year’s resolutions, however less than 10% manage to keep them for more than a few months.
 I’m not surprised, are you?
 I thought the % would be even lower based on my success rate over the years.
-Top of the list are the usual suspects; hone one’s body to the shape of our favourite celebrity; join a local gym (if you’re placed on a waiting list in January, don’t worry, by February there’ll be loads of space 😊), shed excess pounds by trying the next best fad diet (I said ‘fad’ not ‘fab’); starve yourself for a day or two and then crack and eat everything in sight (my favourite); try to be a better person (sorry kids, that lasted all of a nano second) and attempt to complete all those home chores that have spilt over from last year’s list.
+Top of the list are the usual suspects; hone one’s body to the shape of our favourite celebrity; join a local gym (if you’re placed on a waiting list in January, don’t worry, by February there’ll be loads of space ), shed excess pounds by trying the next best fad diet (I said ‘fad’ not ‘fab’); try to be a better person (sorry kids, that lasted all of a nano second) and attempt to complete all those home chores that have spilled over from last year’s list.
 What?
 No, I’m not being negative.

 It’s all true and you know it, but hey at least we’re all trying right!
 And to all those superhero types that fall into the 10% category I say this; ‘Nice one and thanks a lot for showing us up, it was only supposed to be a nonsense little list!’

 One resolution that is rarely seen on the “must do this year” list is to buy a new mattress – funnily enough, now top of my 2020 checklist is to replace my kids’ mattresses, having realized (after researching this piece) that they are probably well overdue a change.